 Steimle received her Ph.D. and M.S.E. in Industrial and Operations Engineering from the University of Michigan and her B.S. in Systems Science and Engineering from Washington University in St. Louis.
-She is the recipient of the National Science Foundation Graduate Student Research Fellowship, a member of the third-place team in the New England Journal of Medicine’s SPRINT Data Challenge, and the winner of the Social Impact Award from the Engineering Graduate Symposium at the University of Michigan.
+She is the recipient of the National Science Foundation Graduate Student Research Fellowship, a member of the third-place team in the New England Journal of Medicine’s SPRINT Data Challenge, a Finalist in the INFORMS Service Science Best Cluster Paper competition, and the winner of the Social Impact Award from the Engineering Graduate Symposium at the University of Michigan.
 Steimle is a member of INFORMS and has served on the INFORMS Subdivisions Council.

 - 5/2022: New paper with April Yu and Pinar Keskinocak, “The Impact of Testing Capacity and Compliance with Isolation on Covid-19: A Mathematical Modeling Study“, was accepted at AJPM Focus and is now available online.